vmikhailov/GitCleanup/README.md

    -p, --Password   : Password.
    -r, --RunMode    : (List|Local|Full) run mode.
 Default is List.
    -f, --OutputFile : Output orphans to a file.
-   -e, --Mask       : Set of regular expression to mark branches for exclusion from processing.
+   -e, --Mask       : Set of regular expressions to mark branches for exclusion from processing.
 ```